 Preventing Gout Attacks and Treating Gout with diet for Kidney Patients

 Episode 100: Preventing Gout Attacks and Treating Gout with diet for Kidney Patients.
-Gout is a form of arthritis characterized by severe pain, redness, and tenderness in joints.
-Pain and inflammation occur when too much uric acid crystallizes and deposits in the joints.
+Gout is a form of arthritis.
+Pain and inflammation occur when too much uric acid crystallizes and deposits in the joints, causing gout attacks.
 Gout attack symptoms include severe pain, redness, and swelling in joints, often the big toe.
 Gout Attacks can come suddenly, often at night, and can lead to kidney stones.
-Renal Dietitian Jen Hernandez and Kidney Health Coach James Fabin discuss using diet to prevent gout attacks for patients with Chronic Kidney Disease (CKD).
+Renal Dietitian Jen Hernandez and Kidney Health Coach James Fabin discuss using diet to prevent and treat gout attacks for patients with Chronic Kidney Disease (CKD).

 To find a renal dietitian (in the US):

 To find a renal dietitian in the UK:

 Learn more about James and Dadvice TV at: www.DadviceTV.com

 IMPORTANT: I AM NOT A DOCTOR.
 Patients should always be under the care of a physician and defer to their physician for any and all treatment decisions.
 This video is not meant to replace a physician's advice, supervision, and counsel.
 No information in the video should be construed as medical advice.
 All medical decisions should be made by the patient and a qualified physician.
 This video is for informational purposes only and DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE.

 #DadviceTV #kidney #kidneydisease #kidneyhealth #kidneyfailure #ckd #kidneys #renal #chronickidneydisease #kidneywarrior #kidneydiseaseawareness